-Your degree programme in BSc Computer Science (Cyber Security) with a Year in Industry provides a progressive structure in which you are able to gain ever-wider knowledge and understanding, and appropriate skills.
+Your degree programme in BSc Computer Science and Mathematics (Year in Industry) provides a progressive structure in which you are able to gain ever-wider knowledge and understanding, and appropriate skills.
 The programme contains a combination of mandatory and optional modules to introduce students to the theory and practice of Computer Science, including software development techniques and the technologies underlying specific application areas such as gaming and robotics.

 The structure encourages you to develop your own interests through informed choice among specialist options.
-In the final stage of the programme, you undertake a project, which accounts for 25% of your studies in the final stage.
-There is a free choice of other final stage courses reflecting both core material, such as compiler theory, and currently important research areas such as machine learning, information security, software language engineering, intelligent agents, and computational finance.
+There is a free choice of final stage courses reflecting both core material, such as compiler theory, and currently important research areas such as machine learning, information security, software language engineering, intelligent agents, and computational finance.